tstuefe/JEP387/review-guide/review-guide.md

 	`VirtualSpaceNode::uncommit_range()`

     Similar to committing.
-Subsystem figures out which commit granules are affected, and uncomits those.
+Subsystem figures out which commit granules are affected, and uncommits those.

 - "purge"